Metalwork

 Edge crack:

 The edge cracks occur on the hot rolling process when cooled which is due to the excessive quenching effects on the strip.
 When excessive water is used to cool the edges, it may result in unflattens in the strips.
-As the friction force prevents the corners and increases the length of the centre portion, the edges of the material got rounded off.
+As the friction force prevents the corners and increases the length of the center portion, the edges of the material got rounded off.

 Alligator crack:

 This is one of the defects that need to be prevented, it appears as a crack on the metal.
-This crack separates the layers and increases the slabs openings.
+This crack separates the layers and increases the slab’s openings.
 The defect looks like the mouth of an alligator; thus, it is named alligator crack.

-That’s it for this article “types of rolling mills and defects that occur on rolled metals”.
-I hope you enjoyed the reading, if so, kindly comment, share and check another interesting post below.
+That’s it for this article “Types of rolling mills and defects that occur on rolled metals”.
+I hope you enjoyed the reading, if so, kindly comment, share, and check another interesting post below.
 Thanks!